toextendmylimits/LeetCode/Notes/linked_in.md

 I keep a running sum of all integers seen so far.
 After each level, I add that sum into the result.
 Shallow numbers stay in the running sum longer, so they’re added more times and get higher inverse weights

+** Learn DFS one pass only when have time